- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 - Although Alex Lifeson is the only founding member of Rush still active, the holy trinity has been together since Peart joined in 1974.
 How long their current lineup counts as depends on whether you consider their 5 year hiatus a "break up", but they qualify either way.

 - The band never considered the hiatus as a break-up - Alex and Geddy have said that if Neil had never decided to come back, the band might have broken up, but during that time, they were simply worried about Neil healing from his losses and the band wasn't really much of a consideration one way or the other.
-Alex and Geddy knew that they would both continue working together if Neil didn't return, but not under the name "Rush."
-Since their return to recording, they've taken 5 years between each of their full-album releases (not counting the "Feedback" EP or their live albums and videos) with "Vapor Trails" in 2002, "Snakes and Arrows" in 2007, and "Clockwork Angels" in 2012.
+Alex and Geddy knew that they would both continue working together if Neil didn't return, but not under the name "Rush".
+Since their return to recording, they've taken 5 years between each of their full-album releases (not counting the "Feedback" EP or their live albums and videos).

 - Marillion was founded in 1979, had a revolving door until 1984, had three different lead singers in 1989, and has remained stable ever since.

-- The Oak Ridge Boys have done this twice—with the same line up.
-They were Joe Bonsall, Duane Allen, William Lee Golden, and Richard Sterban from 1973-1987 (fourteen years).
-That lineup returned in 1995 and has remained stable since (seventeen years so far, a total of 31 years).
+- The Oak Ridge Boys had been around since the 50s with many membership changes.
+But they ended up doing this twice—with the same lineup.
+They were Joe Bonsall, Duane Allen, William Lee Golden, and Richard Sterban from 1973-87 (fourteen years), at which point Executive Meddling led to Steve Sanders taking Golden's place.
+Golden returned in 1995 and has remained stable since.

-- Alabama: Randy Owen, Teddy Gentry, Jeff Cook and Mark Herndon from 1979 until the late 2000s.
+- Alabama: Randy Owen, Teddy Gentry, Jeff Cook, and Mark Herndon from 1979 until the early 2000s.
 Before Herndon joined, three different drummers had been in the group.
-Herndon has since quit in the wake of the band's semi-retirement (and a lawsuit filed against him by the other three members), but Owen, Gentry and Cook continue to record occasionally without him.
+Although Herndon rarely played in-studio due to Executive Meddling, he did not officially leave until the early 2000s, so Owen, Gentry, and Cook continued recording and touring sporadically without him.

 - Barenaked Ladies: Jim Creeggan, Kevin Hearn, Ed Robertson, Tyler Stewart, and Steven Page from the time Hearn joined in 1995 until Page left in 2009—14 years.